Am “I” Losing Control? A Confusing “Shift-Happens” Part of Awakening

 It’s as though we’re not the same person we used to be.
 It’s true, we’re not, we’ve experienced shifts in consciousness.

 We now see situations differently and we respond in new and more peaceful ways.
 Off-balance moments are part of the process of Awakening and are nothing to fear.
-“Shift-simply-happens” within the unshifting Awareness that we are and all is well.
+“Shift-simply-happens” within the unshifting Awareness that we are and all

 A story of fear and doubt as described in the New Testament of Matthew 14:22-32: